How CRNs can help you

 A Community Response Network (CRN) is made up of a diverse group of concerned community members, community agencies, local businesses, government agencies, professionals and others who come together to create a coordinated community response to abuse, neglect and self-neglect in vulnerable adults.

 When the community cannot provide appropriate support to the adult, the Adult Guardianship Act provides designated agencies (Health Authorities and Community Living BC) with the responsibility for investigating and ensuring that the proper action is undertaken.

 CRNs around the province are reaching out to their communities to join the network and work to raise the awareness of abuse, neglect and self-neglect in vulnerable adults, and to ultimately prevent it from happening.

 Working together as a CRN, people and their communities are making a difference.

-- View BC CRN’s June 2020 E-Connector Newsletter
+- View BC CRN’s July/August 2020 E-Connector Newsletter

 - Read BC CRN’s Statement asking us all to act, protest, stand up and end violence against Black people, Indigenous people and Marginalized people.
 For more information, please read the full statement here.

 Would you like your community event showcased on the BC CRN website?
 Would you like to enhance and personalize your CRN’s unique page on the BC CRN website?
 We would love to add photos, videos, land recognition, and community information to your page.
 Please email email@example.com and we will be happy to assist you.